openbmc/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

 ===========================

-The most up to date information about how to setup and deploy your own Autobuilder can be found in README.md in the ``yocto-autobuilder2`` repository.
+The most up to date information about how to setup and deploy your own Autobuilder can be found in :yocto_git:`README.md </yocto-autobuilder2/tree/README.md>` in the :yocto_git:`yocto-autobuilder2 </yocto-autobuilder2>` repository.

-We hope that people can use the ``yocto-autobuilder2`` code directly but it is inevitable that users will end up needing to heavily customise the ``yocto-autobuilder-helper`` repository, particularly the ``config.json`` file as they will want to define their own test matrix.
+We hope that people can use the :yocto_git:`yocto-autobuilder2 </yocto-autobuilder2>` code directly but it is inevitable that users will end up needing to heavily customize the :yocto_git:`yocto-autobuilder-helper </yocto-autobuilder-helper>` repository, particularly the ``config.json`` file as they will want to define their own test matrix.

-The Autobuilder supports wo customization options:
+The Autobuilder supports two customization options:

 -  variable substitution